istio-ecosystem/authservice/bookinfo-example/README.md

 For a full list of Authservice configuration options, see the [configuration docs](../docs/README.md).

 ## Istio Ingress-gateway integration

-One might want to use the Authservice at the gateway level to provide a single login flow for all applications inside an Istio mesh, a.k.a. using it as an Auth API Gateway.
+One might prefer to use the Authservice at the gateway level to provide a single login flow for all applications inside an Istio mesh, rather than using it at the sidecar level.

 ### Additional Pre-requisites: